 [Author’s Note… No matter how you approach Chicago and regardless of where you are coming from, you need to get to the intersection of I-94 and I-55 (just a bit south of downtown Chicago).
 From this intersection, use the instructions below.]

-- Take I-55 North to the end—less than a mile.
-(On your map, I-55 actually goes east/west near its end—but it is called “North”)
+- Take I-55 North to the end.
+(On your map, I-55 actually runs east/west near its end—but it is called “North”)

-- Exit south onto Lake Shore Drive (US 41)—stay in the far right-hand lane.
+- Exit south onto Lake Shore Drive (US 41)—stay in the extreme right-hand lane.